teaghan/astronomy-12/README.md

 # Astronomy 12

+Visit the [course website](https://teaghan.github.io/astronomy-12/) for a more user-friendly interaction with the course content.

 ![Banner Image](./images/course_banner.png)

-This course integrates concepts from chemistry, physics, biology, and earth sciences to explore the vast and intriguing field of astronomy.
-Students will engage in hands-on activities, projects, and discussions to understand celestial phenomena and their underlying scientific principles.
-This interdisciplinary approach will enhance their appreciation of the universe and the interconnectedness of different scientific disciplines.
+Welcome to Astronomy 12, a course that connects key ideas from chemistry, physics, and earth sciences to help you explore the vast field of astronomy.
+Through hands-on activities, projects, and discussions, you’ll learn about celestial phenomena and the science behind them.
+As we study the history and modern discoveries in astronomy, you'll gain a better understanding of the universe and see how different areas of science work together to explain the cosmos.

 ## Course Resources